 Faculty in this community investigate, teach, and translate into practice physiologic, psychosocial and behavioral health concepts, evidence and guidelines to enhance patient care, symptom management and end-of-life care across the care continuum from outpatient settings to specialized critical care units.

-Faculty in this community investigate, teach and translate into practice behavioral models and interventions to reduce the risk of disease for an individual and their community and to directly improve the health of those with chronic health conditions.
-Health disparities, vulnerable populations, global health and behavioral health are important foci for this community.
-Faculty efforts in the areas of health systems leadership, analysis and innovation, as well as policy inquiry and development, provide important insights and avenues to drive positive change.
+Faculty in this community investigate, teach and translate into practice behavioral models and interventions to reduce the risk of disease for an individual and their community.
+Their efforts in the areas of health systems leadership, analysis and innovation, and health policy drive positive change.